TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Properties/GetText.rst

    session : [key]

 :aspect:`Description:`
-   The :ts:`key` refers to the session key used to store the value.
+   The :typoscript:`key` refers to the session key used to store the value.

 :aspect:`Example:`
    Get the number of items of a stored shopping cart array/object::